jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 .. image:: ../_static/ISIKHNAS/006.png
    :align: center

-Save this selection as a new layer by right-clicking on the *cases-gis* layer, and then clicking on *Save Selection As...*:
+Save this selection as a new layer by right-clicking on the :kbd:`cases-gis` layer, and then clicking on *Save Selection As...*:

 .. image:: ../_static/ISIKHNAS/007.png
    :align: center

-Save your new layer as *Sul_sthn_cases* and add it to your map.
+Save your new layer as :kbd:`Sul_sthn_cases` and add it to your map.
 If you feel the need, format the colour.

-You can now remove the *cases_gis* layer.
+You can now remove the :kbd:`cases_gis` layer.

 |basic| |FA| Inspect the data
 --------------------------------------------------------------------------------